 Final approval of the proposed settlement was issued by the Court on June 27, 2011, per the Court's Final Judgment and Order of Dismissal (the "Final Judgment").
 No class member opted out of or otherwise presented any objection to the proposed settlement prior to entry of the Final Judgment.
-The Final Judgment fully resolves all claims against the Company, all current officers and directors of the Company named in the lawsuit, and certain former officers and directors of the Company named in the lawsuit, and certain former officers and directors of the Final Judgment.
+The Final Judgment fully resolves all claims against the Company, all current officers and directors of the Company named in the lawsuit, and certain former officers and directors of the Company named in the lawsuit.
+No parties admitted any wrongdoing in connection with the entry of the Final Judgment.
 All claims asserted against the Company and the named defendants in connection with the subject litigation have been released and dismissed with prejudice as part of the Final Judgment.
 All related civil legal proceedings, including separate appellate proceedings (that had been stayed pending settlement discussions) involving certain matters relating to prospective evidentiary matters impacting trial proceedings, have also now been dismissed with prejudice.